w411e/lvgl_vscode_emulating/README.md

+# Changes that made it work for me
+I made some changes to make this repo run on my vscode on Win10.
+**TBD**

 # VSCode Simulator project for LVGL

 [LVGL](https://github.com/lvgl/lvgl) is written mainly for microcontrollers and embedded systems, however you can run the library **on your PC** as well without any embedded hardware.
 The code written on PC can be simply copied when your are using an embedded system.